jC-blip-ux/palindrome-bday/README.md

 # palindrome-bday

-Check whether your birthday is palindrome ornot
+Check whether your birthday is palindrome or not